 Through alignment and integration of new and existing career pathway policies and procedures, state, regional and local partners will promote opportunities that can lead to career and economic advancement in critical and in-demand industries and occupations (Strategy 1) for students and workers, including those facing multiple barriers to employment.
+Credentials for student pathways should be both industry recognized and stackable so that participants are able to advance into better jobs in their chosen industry and occupation.
+This will allow students who exit education and training programs to re-enter the education and training system without starting over, and they can continue to build on the foundation they've already established.
 The state will align and integrate existing career pathway policies and promote their implementation across all education and workforce programs and funding streams.
 The strategy includes aligning and integrating career pathways developed through regional sector partnerships (Strategy 2).
-This strategy promotes leading practices in promoting career pathways including improved career services (Strategy 4).
-It builds on innovative pilot programs like the Accelerated Training Initiative for Manufacturing that integrates work-based and classroom training, programs of study leading to industry-recognized credentials and improves employment and earnings.
+This strategy promotes leading and proven practices in promoting career pathways including improved career services (Strategy 4).
+It builds on innovative pilot programs like the Accelerated Training in Manufacturing that integrates work-based and classroom training, programs of study leading to industry-recognized credentials and improves employment and earnings.
 This strategy also aligns support services for targeted populations facing barriers to employment, including individuals with disabilities as well as those who are low-skilled and have low literacy levels.
 The state will expand career pathway guides and promote leading practices with the understanding that career pathways must be customized at the regional level based on employer-driven talent solutions within different sectors.
 State, regional and local partners must develop and utilize the pathway strategies that best leverage existing education and workforce assets and work best with different targeted populations.
 Finally, these guides also will provide methods and tools for managing and improving the performance of career pathway initiatives including those managed through regional sector partnerships.

-Strategy 4: Coordinated and Enhanced Career Services and Case Management
+Strategy 4: Coordinate and Enhance Career Services and Case Management

 This strategy integrates and enhances the career services now received through education and workforce funding streams and programs especially for populations facing multiple barriers to employment.
 This strategy will integrate and enhance case management and related support services.
-It will address career services and case management delivered to participants through one-stop centers, as well as those receiving services outside these centers.
+It will address career services and case management delivered to participants through Comprehensive One-Stop Centers, as well as those receiving services outside these centers.
 Policies will be developed across programs and related partners on how to integrate the delivery of enhanced career services resulting in individualized plans addressing how to reach career goals based on career and skill assessments and identified barriers requiring support services.
-It also will involve developing state policies on the coordination of case management services based on these plans.
-These policies will be implemented and supported through career services and case management guides and training, as well as through integrated case management systems across applicable core programs that allow data sharing between multiple service providers and programs.
-The effectiveness of the delivery of enhanced case management will be evaluated based on internal and external client satisfaction and the performance management systems that monitor and report the delivery of enhanced career services.
+It also will involve developing state policies on the coordination of case management services and case management guides and training, as well as through integrated case management systems across applicable core programs that allow data sharing between multiple service providers and programs.
+The effectiveness of the delivery of enhanced career services and case management will be evaluated based on internal and external client satisfaction and the performance management systems that monitor and report the delivery of enhanced career services.

-Strategy 5: Expanded Access to Labor Market Information
+Strategy 5: Expand Access to Labor Market Information